nschonni/cordova-docs/articles/getting-started/ios-guide.md

      sudo npm install -g remotebuild
     ```

     This installs the *remote agent*.
-It's a secure build server that you run on your mac.
+It's a secure build server that you run on your Mac.
 You'll connect to it from your Windows computer so that you can build, run, and debug iOS apps in Visual Studio.

 ## <a id="remoteAgent"></a>Start the remote agent on your Mac